Last Updated on November 30, 2023

 Why Diabetes Can Be Risky

 Any time that an individual applies for life insurance coverage, the insurance underwriters will review the applicant and attempt to determine whether or not the individual will pose a risk of claim to the insurer.
 In doing so, the underwriters will review a variety of different factors – a primary one being the anticipated life expectancy of that individual.
+The underwriting process will be either a non medical exam process, or fully underwritten.
+Fully underwritten means you’ll need to complete a paramedical examination, and allow companies to review the last five years of medical records.

 With Type 2 diabetes, a person’s body either does not produce enough insulin to maintain a “normal” level of blood glucose (or sugar) in the body, or the person’s body simply resists the effects of insulin altogether.
+People with Type 2 diabetes typically receive better life insurance rates compared to the Type 1 diabetes community.

 Available Treatments For Diabetics

 Those who have diabetes will typically have three types of treatment that are available to them – although, not all three of these treatment types will work for all affected individuals.
+There are many tips and tricks out there to help you obtain optimal control of your Diabetes.
+Your treatment regimen will have an impact on how rates for life insurance with diabetes are determined.

 Diet & Exercise